-- 5.1 This is an annual update of the Treasury Management Strategy Statement (Appendix 1) and the Treasury Management Policy and Practices (Appendix 2), based upon the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (revised November 2009) which was adopted by this Council on 24th February 2010. - Treasury management is concerned with how organisations manage their cash resources and its scope covers borrowing, investment and hedging instruments and techniques.
+- Treasury management is concerned with how organisations manage their cash resources and its scope covers borrowing, investment and hedging instruments and techniques.
 Risk is inherent in all treasury management activities and it is necessary to balance risk and return.
-In the public services it is generally considered that the priority is to protect capital rather than maximize return. - 5.3 The suggested Treasury Management Strategy Statement for 2016/17 at Appendix 1 is written in conjunction with both the Revenue Budget for 2016/17 and the Capital Resources and Expenditure Report 2016/17 to 2018/19 which are also being placed before this committee, specifically in respect of - Capital Expenditure at 2.1 - Capital Resources at 2.1 - MRP revenue repayments at 2.2 - Interest income expectations which are based upon the officers' views on interest rates, supplemented with leading market forecasts provided by the Council's treasury adviser, Capita Asset Services at 3.3. - The interest rates quoted on pages 9 and 20 of the Strategy reflect the average of samples gathered by Capita Asset Services on the 16th January 2016 from city and non-city forecasters, including HM Treasury.
+In the public services it is generally considered that the priority is to protect capital rather than maximize return. - 5.3 The suggested Treasury Management Strategy Statement for 2013/14 in respect of the following aspects of the treasury management function is based upon the treasury officers' views on interest rates, supplemented with leading market forecasts provided by the Council's treasury adviser, Sector. - The interest rates quoted on page 18 of the Strategy reflect the average of samples gathered by Sector from city and non-city forecasters, including HM Treasury.
 It should be noted that there is a large range in those forecasts, and the average is at best an educated estimate in today's financial climate.
-Whilst forecasters are comparatively confident about their estimates for the coming financial year, those for longer term are far less reliable.
-Despite their forecast for interest rates to rise in the summer of 2016, Council officers have taken a more prudent view that interest rate incomes will remain at current levels until early 2017 when setting the original budget. - 5.5 The Treasury Management Strategy Statement covers: - treasury controls and reporting mechanisms required to limit the treasury risk and activities of the Council - Prudential and Treasury Indicators (items 2.1 and 2.2) - the current treasury position (2.4) - the borrowing requirement (3.1) - prospects for interest rates (3.3) - the borrowing strategy (3.4) - policy on borrowing in advance of need (3.5) - debt rescheduling (3.6) - the investment strategy (4.4) - creditworthiness policy (4.2) - policy on use of external service providers (1.5) - the MRP strategy (2.3) - treasury management scheme of delegation and the relevant roles and responsibilities of delegated officers (5.5)
+Whilst forecasters are comparatively confident about their estimates for the coming financial year, those for longer term are far less reliable. - 5.5 The Treasury Management Strategy Statement covers: - · treasury limits in force which will limit the treasury risk and activities of the Council - · Prudential and Treasury Indicators - · the current treasury position - the borrowing requirement - prospects for interest rates - the borrowing strategy - · policy on borrowing in advance of need - debt rescheduling - the investment strategy - creditworthiness policy - policy on use of external service providers - the MRP strategy - treasury management scheme of delegation and the relevant roles and responsibilities of delegated officers - 5.6 As part of the Council's budget-setting work the estimates of future interest rates and capital financing costs (through the Minimum Revenue Provision) have been included in arriving at a balanced budget for 2013/14. - 5.7 The Treasury Management Policy and Practices at Appendix 2 provide further operational detail on the plans within the Treasury Management Strategy Statement.
+These have been updated with the current predictions for future interest rates and recommended borrowing and investment strategy in the attached Treasury Management Strategy Statement. - 5.8 The Treasury Management Practices cover - risk management arrangements and techniques - performance measurement - decision making and operational controls within the day to day administration of treasury and cash flow management - measures to prevent money laundering - training requirements for staff included within the delegation arrangements in the